Running is defined as ‘to go quickly’, at a faster, rapid pace than walking where by both feet are off the ground at the same time for an instant.

 Also because we all have different listening preferences, Welcome Better Running has a choice of foreground variants for you to choose from.
 ‘Click here’ to hear samples.

 Every one of us is unique.
 We have all had different life experiences and we react to them differently too.

 Perhaps the cheapest and easiest option is to download and listen to Welcome Better Running subliminal affirmations as recommended.
-This approch is very effective for many people.
+This approach is very effective for many people.

-If you had a bucket of mud (representing negative emotions and behaviors), but you wanted a bucket of clean fresh water (representing positive emotions and behaviors), you could put the bucket of mud under a tap and run fresh clean water (representing subliminal affirmations) into the bucket.
+If you had a bucket of mud (representing negative emotions and behaviors), but you wanted a bucket of clean freshwater (representing positive emotions and behaviors), you could put the bucket of mud under a tap and run fresh clean water (representing subliminal affirmations) into the bucket.
 You would still have a bucket of muddy water for a long time.
-That is why subliminal affirmations alone can take a lot of repetions to achieve desired results .
-The effectiveness of any subliminal affirmation depends upon how often it is repeated and the intensity of the deep unconscious belief or presenting challenge.
+That is why subliminal affirmations alone can take a lot of repetitions to achieve desired results.
+The effectiveness of any subliminal affirmation depends upon how often it is repeated and the intensity of the deep unconscious belief or presenting a challenge.
 Peter Zapfella uses his one-on-one therapies to ‘throw out’ or delete the mud (representing negative emotions and behaviors) and then you can choose to use the ‘Welcome’ subliminal affirmations to quickly and efficiently refill the bucket with fresh clean water (representing positive emotions and behaviors).
 No mud …

 Subliminal Affirmation Text: Better Running

-“Throughout the day you constantly visualise yourself running like a world champion.
+“Throughout the day you constantly visualize yourself running like a world champion.

-When training and competing in reality, in the mind you step into your visualisation and repeat it, over and over again.
+When training and competing in reality, in the mind you step into your visualization and repeat it, over and over again.
 You warm-up and cool-down.
-You run at your goal pace and distance, in race like conditions.
+You run at your goal pace and distance, in race-like conditions.
 You are focused and motivated about running more consistently better than ever before.

 You enjoy training, and enjoy race day even more.